 No matter how you feel about the pros and cons of marijuana use, Kansas takes a firm stance against all activities related to the drug.
-Here, even possessing small amounts can result in penalties like a year in jail or fines up to $2,500.
-If you stand accused, it’s definitely in your best interest to mount a solid criminal defense.
+If you stand accused in Johnson County, it is in your best interest to mount a solid criminal defense.

 At Billam & Henderson, LLC Attorneys at Law, we’ve been working for over 30 combined years to help the people of Kansas fight for the best possible outcomes when they face serious drug charges in state and federal court.
-We’re proud to redefine the way residents of cities like Olathe deal with the legal system, and our problem-solving focus is rooted in maintaining honest, open dialogues with those who find themselves on the wrong side of the law.
+We are proud to redefine the way residents of cities like Olathe deal with the legal system, and our problem-solving focus is rooted in maintaining honest, open dialogues with those who find themselves charged with a crime.

 Marijuana Charges In Kansas

-Although states like Kansas take a less strict stance towards possession of marijuana than they would for some other drugs, the charges you’re up against can easily compound and worsen.
+Although states like Kansas take a less strict stance towards possession of marijuana than they would for other drugs, the charges you are up against can easily compound and worsen.
 For instance, you may be charged with serious distribution crimes if police find marijuana packaged in separate bags or a large quantity of the drug on your person or property — even if it was intended for personal use only.
-Depending on what you’re accused of and whether you’re convicted, you could potentially be sentenced to penalties such as:
+Depending on what you are accused of and whether you’re convicted, you could potentially be sentenced to penalties such as:

 All Crimes Are Defensible, But You Need The Right Strategy

-There’s no such thing as a foregone conclusion in the world of criminal justice.
-Even though police and prosecutors may tell you that you’re sure to be convicted and sentenced, accepting the plea bargains and deals they offer isn’t always the best option.
+There is no such thing as a foregone conclusion in the criminal justice system.
+Even though police and prosecutors may tell you that you are sure to be convicted and sentenced, accepting the plea bargains and deals they offer isn’t always the best option.

-Talk to an attorney with Billam & Henderson, LLC Attorneys at Law, today to find out how we can defend your rights.
+Talk to an attorney at Billam & Henderson, LLC Attorneys at Law, today to find out how we can defend your rights.
+We represent clients in Olathe, Overland Park, Leawood, Johnson County, and the entire Kansas City area.
 Marijuana laws may be slower to change in states like Kansas and Missouri than they are elsewhere, but staying informed can help you navigate your case towards a better ending.
-Speak with our criminal defense staff today by calling 913-782-4030, or send us a message online.
+Speak with our law office today by calling 913-380-4305, or send us a message online.